Which city is cheaper, Barcelona or Cordoba?

 Cordoba usually gets less rain in October than Barcelona.
 Cordoba gets 69 mm (2.7 in) of rain, while Barcelona receives 94 mm (3.7 in) of rain this time of the year.

 The winter attracts plenty of travelers to both Cordoba and Barcelona.
+Many travelers come to Cordoba for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Barcelona in the winter for the museums, the shopping scene, and the cuisine.

 Cordoba is a little warmer than Barcelona in the winter.
-The temperature in Cordoba is usually 10°C (50°F) in January, and Barcelona stays around 9°C (48°F).
+The daily temperature in Cordoba averages around 10°C (50°F) in January, and Barcelona fluctuates around 9°C (48°F).

 Cordoba usually receives more sunshine than Barcelona during winter.
 Cordoba gets 162 hours of sunny skies, while Barcelona receives 146 hours of full sun in the winter.